Listen to Les McKeown read this blog post:

 You’re renowned in the past for nailing it – quickly assimilating data, appraising the situation and calling the play – and getting it right, more often than not.

-Take a wander down to the front line (or send someone else out to do it, like a secret shopper) and find out if that last decision you made (about shipping terms, or inventory management or brand extension) really did work in practice.
+Take a wander out to whatever the front line is in your organization (or better yet, send someone else out to do it - like a secret shopper - someone whose authority won't intimidate those they're speaking to into mangling the truth) and find out if that last decision you made (about shipping terms, or inventory management, or brand extension or the new music ministry - YMWV) really did work in practice.

 Or, is it just sitting there, a clunky, half-implemented, mostly resented piece of irrelevancy that everyone is trying their best to ignore?

-You may well find that (to borrow a phrase from our friend Marshall Goldsmith) that while making snap decisions got you here, it won’t get you there.
+You may well find that (to re-contextualize a phrase from my friend Marshall Goldsmith) that while making snap decisions got you here, it won’t get your organization there.

 Now, as success has brought a hugely increased workload, there simply isn’t the time any more to truly motivate others, and you’ve slipped into using manipulation as a default.

-The people around you have noticed, of course, and are increasingly doing the same thing themselves.
+The people around you have noticed, of course, and they are increasingly doing the same thing themselves to the people around them.

 Worst of all, because it is happening slowly (but ineluctably), like the proverbial frog in boiling water, you haven’t noticed.

-When they’re motivated, they’ll implement with intelligence and imagination.
+When they’re motivated, they’ll happily expend discretionary effort - they'll not just implement, they'll do it with with intelligence and imagination.

-How often recently has your team taken an idea of yours and not only implemented it, but together have honed it and improved upon it?
+So here's the question: How often recently has your team taken an idea of yours and not only implemented it, but together have enthusiastically honed it and improved upon it?

 If the answer is ‘rarely’, chances are you’ve slipped into default manipulation mode.